cravotics/cravotics/README.md

 ![batman](https://github.com/cravotics/personal_repo/assets/90138418/c0df7d81-c9e6-421c-9c76-166ba113513c)
 ---

-## 🌟 2024 Vision
+## 🌟 2025 Vision
-As I navigate my journey in robotics, I am seeking an internship opportunity for Spring 2025 in **Robotics, Perception, and Planning**.
+As I navigate my journey in robotics, I am seeking an internship opportunity for Summer 2025 in **Robotics, Perception, and Planning**.
 If your team is driving innovation in these fields, I would love to contribute and grow as part of it.

 ---